 They didn’t gain anything by caring for me, they don’t pursue or want anything from me besides seeing me do better.
 It’s very cliche but the sayings are true; it’s not until you go through really difficult times, the times that make you feel like drowning, that you see and realize who is throwing you a safety ring, and sadly, who is paddling away with their boats.
 And for some reason (and aligning what my mom said about my horoscope this year, fun fact), close male people in my life were the ones that dragged me out and gave me energy and love to find myself and stand up again.
 This is something I don’t take for granted and which means the world to me.
 This is the reason I also use strong words such as “love” to describe the relations I have with these close few guy friends.
 Out of all these people, I never dated and was involved with any of my guy friends.
 Friendships meant more to me than dating in the past years.
 Needless to say, you probably can tell how high these guys set the standards and bar for people in my life – with the amount of time, attention, worry, fun, knowledge, value, and love they bring into my life.

 However, lastly, there was one guy I let close to me, and who was there for me during raw and vulnerable moments.
 The moments where I needed a place of comfort to be scared and terrified, to cry and be the weakest version of myself.
 And I let him into that space and let him pull me out of a spiral, and help me through traumatic times as neutral ground, as someone who didn’t know any of my friends, and my friends didn’t know him.
 That one was the person I felt connected to in a different way.
 Maybe that’s why I could let him see me in such a vulnerable state.
-So I held him on a different standard than all my close guy friends I talked about before.
+So I held him on a different standard than all my close guy friends I talked about before and I felt differently which.. happens.
 However, this also means that I cared and showed my love and attention for him differently, which unfortunately is a mismatch in dynamics.
-So not long ago, I reflected and put him on the same standard as my guy friends.
-That’s when I realize that he didn’t match with the effortless care from my guy friends.
-We didn’t align – He wasn’t treating me like my guy friends treated me, and neither did I.

 My dad said something beautiful the other day: “Don’t regret for a second that you are caring, loving and feeling deeply – in friendships or romantically, even if the person leaves some times, at least you didn’t play a game – you were loving and genuine.
 And you have good guy friends who love you, who spend so much time and effort to be with you, who you love, and every single one is worth more than a thousand people that didn’t keep you in their life.
 One out of a thousand is a win.
 You don’t care if you buy 1000 lottery tickets if one of them is the winner.
 So continue to keep your heart open, live and love deeply, and one day, one guy won’t be just a friend – but will love you as a partner.”.
 And there is so many forms of love, they don’t always last, but we should be grateful to have had them in our live regardless.